google/fonts/cc-by-sa/knowledge/glossary/terms/script_writing_system/content.md

-A script is a collective way of describing a writing system used by multiple languages (and shouldn’t be confused with the [“script” classification](/glossary/script_typeface_style) of [typefaces](/glossary/typeface)).
+A script (not to be confused with the [“script” classification](/glossary/script_typeface_style) of [typefaces](/glossary/typeface)) is the visual representation of verbal speech, and when combined with a set of conventions (known as an orthography), represents the main component of a writing system.

+Scripts can be used by one or more languages.
 For instance, although English, French, German, Norwegian, and Portuguese are distinct languages—with their own alphabets, conventions, and [diacritic](/glossary/diacritic_accent_marks) usage—they all use the [Latin](/glossary/latin) script.

 <figure>